galaxyproject/admin-training/README.md

 ## Training VM instances

 List of training instances is available in [this spreadhseet](https://docs.google.com/spreadsheets/d/1sIoU4qpv4HdKNUNOtsAtW-XKKZvIsDfReAoS7uBbCZM/edit?usp=sharing).
-Please pick one instance, enter your name in the user column and then copy the private ssh key to your machine and clear that cell (that way others won't be able to ssh into your instance and we have to switch focus to intrussion detection).
+Please pick one instance, enter your name in the user column and then copy the private ssh key to your machine and clear that cell (that way others won't be able to ssh into your instance and we have to switch focus to intrusion detection).

 #### Recommended instance specs